harishyvs/FlowBasedIBVS/README.md

 Save the input and output images in a folder input-baseline-2

-Run the below commands in 2 separate terminals.
+Run the below commands in 2 separate terminals in the following order .

+[Server Code]
 ```
 cd Code/flownet2-tf
 python -m src.flownet2.test_flow_depth (for flow depth)